William Lloyd Garrison House: History

 It is not known exactly when, by whom, or for whom, the house was originally built.
 It was purchased by William Lloyd Garrison in 1864, and was his home until his death in 1879.
 It was then acquired by a non-profit organized by African-American supporters called the Rockledge Associates, who sought to preserve the property as a memorial to Garrison.
-In 1904 it was purchased by the Episcopal Sisters of the Society of St. Margaret, who altered the building to operate a home for needy elderly.
-In 2012 the Sisters property, including the Garrison House, was purchased by Emmanuel College, which operates its Notre Dame campus there.
+In 1904 it was purchased by the Episcopal Sisters of the Society of Saint Margaret, who altered the building to operate a home for needy elderly.
+In 2012 the Sisters' property, including the Garrison House, was purchased by Emmanuel College, which operates its Notre Dame campus there.

 William Lloyd Garrison (1805–1879) was born in Newburyport, Massachusetts, trained as a printer, and was from an early date involved in the anti-slavery cause.
 In 1830 he began publishing The Liberator, which, despite a relatively modest circulation, became the leading publication of the abolitionist cause.
 On its pages Garrison regularly called for the immediate emancipation of all slaves.
 His advocacy was uncompromising, and upset not only slave-holding interests, but also members of the moderately anti-slavery business community.
 His advocacy sometimes resulted in physical violence against him and like-minded supporters; in one notable incident in Boston in 1835, Garrison was attacked by a mob and only narrowly escaped serious injury.
 In 1842 he began advocating a split of the Union if slavery was not abolished.
 His untiring advocacy provided a moral basis for the actions of Northerners in the American Civil War (1861–65).
 Garrison ceased publication of The Liberator in 1865, and semi-retired to Rockledge.
 He remained active in other progressive causes until his death.